 To visit Nachusa Grasslands is to see conservation at its most vivid and inspiring.
 Home to 700 native plant species, 180 bird species and a growing bison herd, Nachusa is one of The Nature Conservancy's greatest success stories.
 The vast expanse of tallgrass prairie, savanna and woodlands is a sanctuary for both nature and people.

 To create an engaging and dynamic experience for visitors, the Nature Conservancy is planning to add new amenities and educational opportunities.

 A beautiful new structure will invite the public to learn about the nature of this rare Illinois landscape and the Conservancy’s work to conserve and restore this precious heritage.
-Construction is scheduled to be completed by the fall of 2017.
+Construction is scheduled to be completed by early winter 2017.

 With interpretive panels that tell the story of Nachusa Grasslands; a shady spot to enjoy the view of the prairie; parking and other facilities, including a hand pump for fresh water, visitors are guaranteed an experience they won’t forget.

 The Conservancy's plans also call for formal pull-off areas to enable visitors to appreciate different perspectives on the preserve.

 Rendering of visitor pavilion. © Design Management Architects